25th AARP Movies for Grownups Awards

-The 25th AARP Movies for Grownups Awards, presented by AARP: The Magazine, will honor films and television series released in 2025.
-The nominations were announced on November 19, 2025, with One Battle After Another leading the nominations with eight.
+The 25th AARP Movies for Grownups Awards, presented by AARP: The Magazine, honored films and television series released in 2025.
+The nominations were announced on November 19, 2025, with the action thriller One Battle After Another leading the nominations with eight, followed by the historical drama Nuremberg with four.

-Created by and about people over the age of 50, the winners will be announced on January 10, 2026.
-The ceremony will take place at the Beverly Wilshire Hotel in Los Angeles and will be hosted by Alan Cumming.
-The event will later premiere on Great Performances on PBS on February 22, 2026.
+Created by and about people over the age of 50, the winners were announced on January 10, 2026.
+The ceremony took place at the Beverly Wilshire Hotel in Los Angeles and was hosted by Alan Cumming.
+The event was broadcast by Great Performances on PBS on February 22, 2026.

-Adam Sandler will receive the Career Achievement Award.
+Adam Sandler received the Career Achievement Award.